Skip to content

 Jorge Romero, Country Manager for USA, Mexico and Colombia at Uriel Renewables.

-“Everything important in life is a matter of a team” Carlos Portela, USA-LATAM Director of Grupo Puentes
+“Everything important in life is a matter of a team” Carlos Portela, former USA-LATAM Director of Grupo Puentes

 Nominated by Fermín Gómez Esteban.